-Situated well within the tropics, Panama has a typical tropical climate with high temperatures (30°C) all year round at low altitudes.
+The best time to visit Panama is from mid-December to mid-April.
+As it is situated well within the tropics, Panama has a typical tropical climate with high temperatures (30°C) all year round at low altitudes.
 Temperatures are significantly modified by altitude – higher up it can be very cool at night.
+Mid-December to mid-April is the best time to visit Panama as it is the dry season.
 Apr-Nov is rainy season, with the Caribbean side receiving more rainfall than the Pacific.
 There’s a small risk of tropical storms on the Caribbean coast but the country lies outside the main hurricane belt.

 What's the official language of Panama?